Code Clone Detection via an AlphaFold-Inspired Framework

 \subsection{RQ4: Robustness and Generalization}

+To address RQ4, we evaluate the robustness and generalization of AlphaCC under varying data distributions and in scenarios where IR-based methods fail to operate.

+\textbf{In-domain Distribution Evaluation.} To evaluate AlphaCC’s generalization ability, we examine its performance across different positive–negative sample ratios.
+This setting reflects real-world code analysis scenarios, where clone and non-clone instances often exhibit substantial class imbalance.
+Following common practices in imbalance evaluation, we construct datasets with multiple positive–negative ratio configurations, including 1:1, 1:5, and 1:10.
+As shown in Table~\ref{ratio}, AlphaCC demonstrates consistently strong performance across all imbalance settings.
+Even under the most extreme ratio (1:10), the model achieves an F1 score of $97.1\%$, maintaining a competitive performance.
+These results indicate that AlphaCC effectively captures discriminative semantic patterns regardless of class prevalence, avoiding the common bias toward majority classes.
+Overall, the model exhibits stable behavior under in-domain distribution shifts, further reinforcing its robustness and reliability for real-world deployment.

-To evaluate AlphaCC's robustness and generalization capability, which is critical for real-world applicability, we perform cross-dataset validation using three representative datasets: GCJ, BigCloneBench, and OJClone.
-Inspired by prior research practices~\cite{xu2024dsfm}, the model is trained on a source dataset and fine-tuned on a small subset ($10\%$) of the target dataset before testing.
+\textbf{Out-of-domain Distribution Evaluation.} To assess AlphaCC’s out-of-domain generalization, we perform cross-dataset validation using three representative datasets: GCJ, BigCloneBench, and OJClone.
+Inspired by prior research practices~\cite{xu2024dsfm}, the model is trained on a source dataset and finetuned on a small subset ($10\%$) of the target dataset before testing.
 As reported in Table~\ref{robustness}, AlphaCC consistently maintains high performance across all transfer settings.
 For example, when trained on OJClone and evaluated on GCJ, the model achieves an F1 score of $96.3\%$, maintaining top-tier performance relative to all baselines.
 These results confirm that AlphaCC does not overfit to dataset-specific characteristics.